 Step 3: Category mapping

-What is a product feed’s category mapping phase?
-It’s a step where you map your product categories to the appropriate product categories of your preferred channel.
+Basically, it involves mapping your product categories to the appropriate product categories of your preferred channel.

 On the left side are your WooCommerce store’s categories.
 On the right are your preferred channel’s categories.
 To map the former to the latter, enter at least 4 characters (include spaces) in one of the latter’s entry fields.
 The plugin will then automatically suggest categories you could use.
-Simply pick the one that’s most appropriate for your category.
+Simply pick the one that’s most appropriate for your product category.

 For example, Google has various product categories and subcategories, which are listed here.
 If your WooCommerce store has an “Accessories” category, you can map it to the following Google category:

-167 – Apparel & Accessories > Clothing Accessories
+166 – Apparel & Accessories

 Alternatively, you can choose something even more well-defined, such as: